 Outer fabric: Start by cutting your fat quarter of outer fabric into 2 pieces measuring 9″x21″ (Fat quarters measure 18″x21″ so you can cut it in half…but be sure you’re cutting it the proper direction!!).
 You will only need one of the pieces, so put the other piece on the side to make another book sleeve for a friend!

 Batting: cut the same as your outer fabric – 9″x21″.

 DIY Book Sleeve instructions

 Seam allowance is 1/4″ unless otherwise stated.

-First, lay the batting on your cutting mat.
-Next, place the outer fabric on top of it, right side facing up.
+Book Sleeve Step 1: First, lay the batting on your cutting mat.
+Next, place the outer fabric on top of it, the right side facing up.
 Fold one short edge to meet the other short edge, so the outer fabric print is folded right sides touching.
 Sew the side edges (do not sew along the short top edge or you will sew the sleeve shut!).

 DIY Book Sleeve Elastic Loop Placement

 Book Sleeve Step 4: Turn the lining right side out and slide it into the main part (the outer fabric and batting combo).
 Match the side seams and pin.
 Lay the sleeve flat and find the center on one side (so basically 4″ from the side) and mark it with a straight pin.

 Form a loop with the elastic and sandwich it at that marked spot between the outer fabric and the lining fabric.
 The raw edges of the elastic should line up with the raw edges of the fabric with the loop towards the body of the sleeve.
 Pin this in place.

 Book Sleeve Step 5: Bring the sleeve to the sewing machine and sew around the entire top, backstitching over the elastic.